zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-flow/create-flow.md

     | Select Table | Select **V\_SALES\_ORDERS**|
     | Table columns | Click **>>** to move all the fields to the *Selected* box|

-    **Note:** The selected order of the columns should be as per the input sales_order.csv data
+    **Note:** The selected order of the columns should be per the input sales_order.csv data

     ![Choose Table in AWD Wizard](images/adw-wizard-choose-table.png)